Free · Works on iPhone · Full prep pool support

 Debatekeeper is a well-built open-source app and it's been the default debate timer on Android for years.
 If you're on Android and judging international formats like British Parliamentary or Australs, it does the job.
 But two issues come up often enough in debate communities that they're worth naming:

 1. There is no iOS version.
 Judges with iPhones can't install it.
 The project is maintained for Android only, and there's no public roadmap for iOS.
-This isn't a criticism of the maintainer — it's just how it is.
-But it leaves iPhone judges without a comparable tool.
+This isn't a criticism of the maintainer — it's just how it is. iPhone judges need a browser-based alternative.

 That leaves Android users in the US running Policy or LD with the timer in a fallback mode and tracking prep on paper, or using a separate stopwatch for the pool.